dongshengxie/comp90055/README.md

 - load the project in Pycharm IDE (recommend)
 - install packages list in requirement
 - run app.py
-- press the url in console
+- click the url in console or open in the browser